titilomt/SOLID/ISP/README.md

 ### Initial Scenario - Violating the ISP

-In this example, OnlineOrderProcessor is forced to implement processPhoneOrder and processEmailOrder, even though it should only process online orders.
-This clearly violates the ISP, as OnlineOrderProcessor is forced to depend on interfaces it does not use.
+In this example, `OnlineOrderProcessor` is forced to implement `processPhoneOrder` and `processEmailOrder`, even though it should only process online orders.
+This clearly violates the ISP, as `OnlineOrderProcessor` is forced to depend on interfaces it does not use.

 ```javascript
 interface OrderProcessor {